PLEASE NOTE

 In order to issue a passport for a child, photo legalization is mandatory only for minors aged 0 to 11, while for minors aged between 12 and 17, fingerprinting must be done at the Consulate as part of the passsport application.

-The parents’ consent is always required for the issue of a passport to a minor.
+The parents’ consent is always required for the issuance of a passport to a minor.

 - AT THIS CONSULATE GENERAL IN LONDON:

-- for minors between 0 and 11 years of age: on Mondays, Tuesdays and Thursdays from 3pm to 4pm, without an appointment;
+- for minors between 0 and 11 years of age: on Mondays, Tuesdays and Thursdays from 14.30 to 15.30 without appointment;

-- for minors between 12 and 17 years of age: on the day of their appointment.
+- for minors between 12 and 17 years of age: on the day of the minor’s appointment.

 - WITHOUT COMING TO LONDON: